lenwood/nixxer/nixxer_website/content/privacy/index.md

 - GitHub Pages may use minimal cookies for their hosting service
 - Your browser extension blocks tracking from other websites as designed

+## Firefox Add-ons Compliance

+**Mozilla Review Process:**

+- This extension has been reviewed and approved by Mozilla's Add-ons team
+- All source code is available for public review and security auditing
+- Mozilla Add-ons policies are strictly followed regarding data collection and privacy

+**User Rights on Mozilla Platform:**

+- Report issues through the Firefox Add-ons support system
+- Access to extension source code through our GitHub repository
+- Ability to verify privacy claims through code inspection

 ## Future Services and Changes

 **Premium Services:**